openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 - For battery powered devices, press on their SET button to speed up the discovery process.
 Otherwise you may have to wait until the next time these devices send a heartbeat message which can take up to 24 hours.

+- For scenes, you can either enable scene discovery and add the discovered things, or just manually add specific scene things based on your existing environment.
+Enabling scene discovery might generate a considerable amount of things in your inbox depending on the number of scenes configured in your modem.

-- If you have rules in place to send commands to synchronize the state between related devices, you can retire these rules by enabling the device synchronization on the bridge.
+- If you have rules to send commands to synchronize the state between related devices, you can enable the device synchronization feature on the bridge instead.
 This will synchronize related devices automatically based on their all-link database.

 - If you need to re-enable the legacy bridge, simply disable the new bridge and enable the legacy one again.

-- Once you finished updating your environment, you can remove the legacy bridge and things, which may need to be forced deleted since their bridge would be down.
+- Once you finished updating your environment, you can remove the legacy bridge and things, which may need to be forced deleted since their bridge would be disabled.

 ## Troubleshooting